Susan Dynarski

 Susan Marie Dynarski is an American economist who is currently professor of education at the Harvard Graduate School of Education.
 She is also a faculty research associate of the National Bureau of Economic Research.

 Early life and education

-Dynarski earned a Bachelor of Arts degree in social studies from Harvard University; neither of her parents graduated college.
+Dynarski earned a Bachelor of Arts degree in social studies from Harvard University; neither of her parents graduated from college.
 She then worked as a union organizer for six years, engaged in successful certification campaigns for clerical and technical employees at Harvard University and the University of Minnesota, before returning to Harvard for a Master of Public Policy degree and then earning a Ph.D. in economics from the Massachusetts Institute of Technology.

 Career

 Dynarski began her academic career as an assistant and associate professor at the Kennedy School at Harvard University.
 She has been a visiting fellow at the Federal Reserve Bank of Boston and a visiting faculty member at Princeton University.
 From 2008 to 2021, she was a professor of public policy, education and economics at the University of Michigan, where she was a University Professor of Diversity and Social Transformation and co-director of the university's Education Policy Initiative.